Monday, March 29, 2010

 He studied in the light of a lantern in his intensely noisy neighborhood.
 ‘I was the first student of my caste,’ writes Valmiki, ‘not just from my basti but from all the surrounding villages of the area, appearing for the high school exams,’ and he felt the pressure that came from their pride in him.
 His graduation became an occasion for a feast in his community.
 He remembers that even one of the Tyagi Brahmins came to his basti to offer congratulations, and later took him home and fed him lunch in their own dishes while sitting next to him.
 Valmiki’s example inspired other children to show more interest in education, and for a while he even ran evening classes in his basti.

 Unlike in the dominant Hindu tradition—which Valmiki pointedly denigrates and wants no part of—widow remarriage was even in the 60s an accepted norm in his community.
-He describes in some detail how their gods were utterly different from Hindu gods and how different their religious rituals were.
+He describes in some detail how their gods were utterly different from Hindu Brahminical gods and how different their religious rituals were.
+Around Janmashtami, for instance, they worshipped not Krishna but Jaharpir, a folk deity, and ‘during Deepawali it is not the goddess Lakshmi but Mai Madaran who is worshipped and offered a piglet’ and a bottle of liquor.
 He also describes lots of family drama and interpersonal politics in his community, not shying from reproach where it is due, especially on their rank superstitions.
 He writes about their jobs, suffering, and everyday struggle for dignity, acknowledging that the women had an even rawer deal than men.

 Many Hindi writers and poets had written about the charms of village life, observes Valmiki, but its ‘real truth,’ depicting the ‘terrible suffering of village life has not even been touched upon by the epic poets of Hindi.’
-He also recounts other changes that were beginning to take place.
+In this he echoes Ambedkar’s own views: ‘What is a village but a sink of localism, a den of ignorance and narrow mindedness.’
+Valmiki also recounts other changes that were beginning to take place in his village.
 The young men of his community had begun to refuse to work without wages.
 This soon escalated into an open confrontation with the upper caste men who couldn’t tolerate their nerve, and even got the local police to beat them up.
 Valmiki calls this a turning point of sorts; young men began departing from their basti to nearby towns and cities.